List of birds of Georgia (country)

-This is a list of the bird species recorded in the country of Georgia.
-The avifauna of Georgia include a total of 418 species.
+This is a list of the bird species recorded in the country of Georgia in the Caucasus.
+The avifauna of Georgia includes 412 species, according to the latest update.

-This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (common and scientific names) follow the conventions of The Clements Checklist of Birds of the World, 2022 edition.
+The taxonomic treatment of this list (designation and sequence of orders, families and species) and nomenclature (common and scientific names) follow the conventions of International Ornithological Committee (IOC) World Bird List, Version 13.2.
+Additionally, it follows the OSME Regional List of Bird Taxa, Version 9.2, to provide a definitive list of bird taxa that have been recorded in Georgia as one of the countries of the OSME region.
 The family accounts at the beginning of each heading reflect this taxonomy, as do the species counts found in each family account.
 Accidental species are included in the total species count for Georgia.

 The following tag has been used to highlight accidentals.
 The commonly occurring native species are untagged.